RillingDev/rilling.dev/source/_posts/npms-chaos-and-possible-solutions.md

 Most of the articles I read in the past months regarding the NPM registry boil down to a handful of problems:

-1. Quantity over quality - there are a _lot_ of packages, many of them abandoned or near-duplicates of each other (who needs [over a hundred different packages](https://www.npmjs.com/search?q=levenshtein) for calculating levenshtein distance?).
+1. Quantity over quality - there are a _lot_ of packages, many of them abandoned or near-duplicates of each other (who needs [over a hundred different packages](https://www.npmjs.com/search?q=levenshtein) for calculating Levenshtein distance?).
 2. Needlessly large dependency trees - a single, simple package often comes with a ton of transient dependencies.
 3. Handling of package ownership and removal - see the infamous ["left-pad"](https://github.com/stevemao/left-pad/issues/4) and ["event-stream"](https://github.com/dominictarr/event-stream/issues/116) incidents.
 4. Lack of security (often caused by points 2 and 3).
 There have been several incidents of backdoors or other malicious code being inserted into NPM packages (see "event-stream" in the previous bullet point).